 Suddenly Mokuba was smiling, too.

-And Niisama kept going on for a while about how Mokuba was important to him, that they were a team, that nothing could ever beat them as long as they were together.
+And Niisama kept going on for a while about how Mokuba was so important to him, that they were a team, that nothing could ever beat them as long as they were together.
 Mokuba couldn't remember the specifics anymore, hard as he tried sometimes.
 The one thing that always stuck out in Mokuba's mind when he thought back on that day wasn't the words, but the smile on Niisama's face.
 How tired, how stressed, how hurt it was.

 And Mokuba decided that he would never cry again.